Sailor Moon Eternal: Part Two

 Sailor Saturn's spirit talks to young Hotaru Tomoe, and restores her memories of her previous life.
-Hotaru then gives Haruka Tenoh, Michiru Kaioh, and Setsuna Meioh their crystals, allowing them to transform into Super Sailors Uranus, Neptune, Pluto, and Saturn; they also release Sailors Mercury, Mars, Jupiter, and Venus from PallaPalla's vines.
+Hotaru then gives Haruka Tenoh, Michiru Kaioh, and Setsuna Meioh their crystals, allowing them to transform into Super Sailors Uranus, Neptune, Pluto, and Saturn.
+They then free Sailors Mercury, Mars, Jupiter, and Venus from PallaPalla's vines.
 Sailor Chibi Moon, Sailor Moon, and Tuxedo Mask arrive to help, but Zirconia mortally wounds Sailor Moon and Tuxedo Mask.
-Helios teleports Usagi and Mamoru to Elysion to save their lives with what purification power it has left.
+Helios teleports Usagi and Mamoru to Elysion to save their lives with what little purification power it has left.
 Sailors Chibi Moon and Saturn confront the Amazoness Quartet inside a tent, and Saturn reveals the Amazoness Quartet were corrupted by Nehelenia's nightmare power.
 As the Amazoness Quartet start to come to their senses, Zirconia imprisons them inside orbs, and traps Chibi Moon and Saturn inside shards of glass, before putting all six inside Nehelenia's mirror.

 In Elysion, Helios explains to Usagi and Mamoru that the Golden Kingdom used to exist in Elysion, and the Golden Crystal is Earth and Elysion's counterpart to the Silver Millennium's Silver Crystal.
 Usagi then realizes the Golden Crystal is inside Mamoru, just as the Silver Crystal was sealed inside her.
-(Note: As depicted in Sailor Moon Crystal Season 1 (2014), where Sailor Moon was revealed to be the true Princess Serenity.)
+(Note: As depicted in Sailor Moon Crystal Season 1 (2014), where Sailor Moon was revealed to be Princess Serenity.)
 After Helios sends Usagi and Mamoru back to the surface, Zirconia incapacitates them with a fog around Jūban.
 In a dying act, Helios sends Elysion's purifying crystals to Earth, blocking Zirconia's fog, and heals the group.
 Zirconia attacks Sailor Moon and Tuxedo Mask, and spreads nightmares, but Tuxedo Mask breaks himself and others free from the nightmares, and the Sailor Guardians use their combined powers to blast and weaken Zirconia who flees into Nehelenia's mirror.
 Sailor Moon follows her inside and frees Sailors Chibi Moon and Saturn, with the latter taking the four orbs containing the Amazoness Quartet with her.
 The others break the mirror and free them all, but Nehelenia disappears and Zirconia remains inside the mirror.